 Like The Simpsons, Futurama ventured into the Comic Book scene thanks to the TV show's success.
-Between 2003 and 2006, it was the only Futurama media being made.
+Between 2003 and 2006, and from 2013 onward, it is the only Futurama media being made.

 Adam and Eve Plot: After the Professor teleports Earth's population to the dinosaur age, minus Fry, Bender, Leela and Cubert, the Omicronians show up to salvage the uninhabited Earth, unless our heroes can display one hundred Earthlings, proving Earth still has people.
 This trope may have been Fry's idea, earning him a slap from Leela.